Spice up your inbox with FREE German recipes and an exclusive free recipe ebook!

 1. Trim away most of the fat from the roast, but keep the bones which add flavor to the soup.

-7. Season with salt, pepper and Maggi (optional)
+5. Season with MAGGI, salt, and pepper.

 * * * * *